Vyral/kati-spaniak/_posts/2019-05-07-how-can-a-seller-tell-a-good-offer-from-one-that-isnt.md

 {% include pullquote.html %}

-Now, if the offer price is too high, it probably won’t appraise, which means the buyer will be able to obtain a mortgage.
+Now, if the offer price is too high, it probably won’t appraise, which means the buyer will not be able to obtain a mortgage.
 One of three things will happen at that point: They’ll have to come up with additional money, you’ll have to go lower in price (which usually happens), or you’ll have to reenter the market; all three of these options are less than ideal.&nbsp;

 **A cash offer way above asking price, on the other hand, can be good because you won’t need to bring in an appraiser;** you’ll want to know if this is in the contract or not.&nbsp;